lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/tutorial-mutations.md

 # ...
 ```

-In order to pass a resolver for that mutation to Mirage, we need to pass a [getMutationResolvers function](/graphql-kimera/docs/api-get-executable-schema#getmutationresolverscache-buildmocks-context) as an argument to `getExecutableSchema`.
+In order to pass a resolver for that mutation to Kimera, we need to pass a [getMutationResolvers function](/graphql-kimera/docs/api-get-executable-schema#getmutationresolverscache-buildmocks-context) as an argument to `getExecutableSchema`.
 The `getMutationResolvers` function needs to return an object with [resolvers](/graphql-kimera/docs/glossary#resolver) for all mutation we want to handle:

 ```javascript
 // ...